 I am a graduate of the course Bachelor of Science in Secondary Education.
 Yes, I am a high school teacher but God has let me experience how to be an elementary teacher for a reason.
 I always believe that things are happening for a reason.
 God has put me in that place for a purpose.

 I grabbed the opportunity when it came because it’s a stepping stone for me to be formally welcomed in the teaching world.
 I never hesitated.
 Indeed, it was the best decision I had ever made.
-I loved kids and I enjoyed being with them.

 Teaching has challenges

 Let’s admit it.
 Teaching has never been easy.
 It has always been a challenge especially for those who are new in the field.
 However, the challenges should not make one quit.
 Always remember we are placed by God in certain positions for a meaningful cause.

 Now, let me say my piece.
 I believe that we teachers have our own stories and best practices to share knowing the fact that teaching life has full of surprises.

 For both teachers and pupils to reap great rewards, here are the best teaching practices that will make you effective and efficient elementary teachers.

 1. Maintain the focus of helping the pupils

 Gain the attention of your pupils.
 It is imperative that you keep your pupils focused by tapping the best strategies in the beginning and ending a class session.

 What can we do to gain the attention of our pupils?
 What will you do to maximize their learning hours with you?